hmalekn/engyne-integration/README.md

 # Sample code

 We try to add sample applications for the supported platforms.
-We currently have a simple Node.js application that shows how a Node.js application should integrate with Sesamy platform.
+We currently have a simple Node.js application that shows how a Node.js application should integrate with Engyne platform.